technofocus-pte/dynmc365cntctcntrpvt/Lab 27/Lab 27 - Use Copilot to solve customer issues faster with Dynamics 365 Customer Service.md

 includes key information such as the case title, customer, subject, product, priority, case type, and description.

-1. In the Copilot Service workspace, select the **Copilot Service Agent Dashboard**.
+1. In the Copilot Service workspace, select the **Dashboard** under services.

 - ![](./media/image1.png)